EpiModel/EpiModel/README.md

   </tr>
 </table>

+### Copyright
+These materials are distributed under the GPL-3 license, with the following copyright and attribution requirements listed <a href="http://statnet.csde.washington.edu/attribution.shtml" target="_blank">here</a>.

-### Support
+### Documentation and Support
 The main website for EpiModel, with tutorials and other supporting files is <a href="http://epimodel.org/" target="_blank">http://epimodel.org/</a>.

+A good place to start learning about EpiModel is the main methods paper published in the *Journal of Statistical Software.* It is available at <a href="http://doi.org/10.18637/jss.v084.i08" target="_blank">http://doi.org/10.18637/jss.v084.i08</a>.

 Users are encouraged to join the <a href="http://mailman11.u.washington.edu/mailman/listinfo/epimodel" target="_blank">email list for EpiModel</a> as a place to ask questions, report bugs, and tell us about your research using these tools.

-### Methods

-A good place to start learning about EpiModel is the main methods paper published in the *Journal of Statistical Software.* It is available at <a href="http://doi.org/10.18637/jss.v084.i08" target="_blank">http://doi.org/10.18637/jss.v084.i08</a>.

 ### Citation
 If using EpiModel for teaching or research, please include a citation:

 > Jenness SM, Goodreau SM and Morris M. EpiModel: An R Package for Mathematical Modeling of Infectious Disease over Networks. *Journal of Statistical Software.* 2018; 84(8): 1-47. doi: 10.18637/jss.v084.i08

-Please also send us an email if you have used EpiModel in your work so we can add the citation below.
+Please also send us an email (samuel.m.jenness@emory.edu) if you have used EpiModel in your work so we can add the citation below.

+### Funding
+Development of this software has been supported by the following grants from the National Institutes of Health (NIH) and Centers for Disease Control and Prevention (CDC):

+* [NIH R01HD68395](https://projectreporter.nih.gov/project_info_description.cfm?aid=8841605): Statistical Methods for Network Epidemiology (PI: Martina Morris)
+* [NIH R21HD075662](https://projectreporter.nih.gov/project_info_description.cfm?aid=8601779): Using Sexual Network Transmission Models to Explain HIV Disparities Between Black and White MSM (PI: Steven Goodreau)
+* [NIH R01AI108490](https://projectreporter.nih.gov/project_info_description.cfm?aid=9024415): Integrated Bio-Social Models for HIV Epidemiology (MPIs: Steven Goodreau, Joshua Herbeck, and John Mittler)
+* [NIH R21MH112449](https://projectreporter.nih.gov/project_info_description.cfm?aid=9271672): Modeling Antiretroviral-Based Prevention among MSM in the US (PI: Samuel Jenness)
+* [NIH P30AI050409](https://projectreporter.nih.gov/project_info_description.cfm?aid=9120767): Center for AIDS Research at Emory University (MPIs: Carlos del Rio and James Curran)
+* [NIH P30AI027757](https://projectreporter.nih.gov/project_info_description.cfm?aid=9069392): Center for AIDS Research at the University of Washington (PI: King Holmes)
+* [CDC U38PS004646](https://projectreporter.nih.gov/project_info_details.cfm?aid=8926715): Enhancing Models of HIV, Viral Hepatitis, STIs, and Tuberculosis to Inform and Improve Public Health Impact (PI: Patrick Sullivan)
+* [NIH P30DA027828](https://projectreporter.nih.gov/project_info_description.cfm?aid=9204281): Center for Prevention Implementation Methodology for Drug Abuse and HIV (Ce-PIM) (PI: Henricks Brown and Brian Mustanski)

 ### Applied Uses of EpiModel in the Scientific Literature